Why is my labia minora larger than my labia majora?

 What Should I Do?

 If you have an enlarged labia minora and it isn’t causing you any problems or discomfort, you really don’t need to do anything.
-However, if it is irritated and painful, or you just don’t feel attractive or comfortable about it, seek the advice of a qualified plastic surgeon for advice.
+However, if it is irritated and uncomfortable, or you just don’t feel attractive or comfortable about it, seek the advice of a qualified plastic surgeon for advice.

 - The De-epithelialization Technique.
 Similar to the Trim Technique except that inner labial tissue is removed, as opposed to the tissue on the outer edge.
 The incision is then sutured closed.

 Based on the recommendation of your surgeon, any of the above procedures may be done under sedation or a local anesthetic.
+However, the cost of labiaplasty may differ from person to person

 What To Expect After Surgery?